tomdohnal/blog-posts/Migrating to SSR: part 2.md

 ## What are the pros of SSR? 👍🏽
 ### Improved UX/Speed 🏎
-The first argument which favours using SSR is the improved page speed. you save a roundtrip if you recall the image from the previous blog post (link) there is no spinner / white screen many platforms can benefit from SSG rather
+The first argument which favours using SSR is the improved page speed.

+If you navigate to a single-page application in your browser, you save a roundtrip if you recall the image from the previous blog post (link) there is no spinner / white screen many platforms can benefit from SSG rather